Topological exodromy with coefficients: Consequences

-For the notion of recollement of $\infty$-categories, let us refer to \cite[A.8.1]{Lurie_Higher_algebra}. \begin{cor} Let $(X,P)$ be a conically stratified space and let $\cE$ be a presentable $\infty$-category.
-Let $S \subseteq P$ be a closed subset and let $i_S \colon X_S \to X$ be the inclusion.
-Put $U:=P\setminus S$ and let $i_U \colon X_U \to X$ be the inclusion.
+For the notion of recollement of $\infty$-categories, let us refer to \cite[A.8.1]{Lurie_Higher_algebra}. \begin{cor} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata.
+Let $\cE$ be a presentable $\infty$-category.
+Let $S \subseteq P$ be a closed subset and put $U\coloneqq P\smallsetminus S$.
 If the assumptions of \cref{thm:exodromy} are satisfied, then the fully-faithful functors